 Waste data is collected from 14 different office-based waste streams.
 Where we are able to segregate waste and recycle it we do so.
 We report data where it is reported to Aviva Group by the Aviva markets.
 We measure waste to the nearest rounded up tonne.
-The majority of our waste figures are extrapolated from available invoices or estimated from data within the market.
-For reporting purposes we class any waste that is not sent to landfill as recycled.
+Most of our waste figures are extrapolated from available invoices or estimated from data within the market.
+For reporting purposes, we class any waste that is not sent to landfill as recycled.
 We classify recycled as waste which is reused, recycled, processed through anaerobic digestion, or waste to energy.
+In instances where there is no market with similar characteristics and no partial data available, no data is reported for these markets.